Junior MasterChef Australia: Season 1 (2010)

 Production of a junior version of the show was initially suggested in October 2009.
 The first series of the show, featuring 8- to 12-year-old contestants, was filmed after the second series of MasterChef Australia and began airing 12 September 2010 on Ten.
 In contrast to prior series of the main show, Junior MasterChef Australia was produced by Shine Australia.
-Isabella Bliss won the contest to become Australia's first Junior Masterchef.
+Isabella Bliss won the contest to become Australia's first Junior MasterChef.

 Season 2 (2011)

 Junior MasterChef was officially renewed on 15 November 2010.
 Filming started on 28 July 2011, with the season premiering in October 2011.

 Matt Moran replaced Matt Preston as a judge and Callum Hann was a guest in the series.

 11-year-old Greta Yaxley from Western Australia won the Junior MasterChef title for 2011.

 Season 3 (2020)

-A revamped third series of Junior Masterchef Australia was announced on 27 April 2020 and is set to air in late-2020, nine years after the second series last aired.
-Applications for casting were opened on 25 April 2020 for children across Australia aged from 9-14.
+A revamped third series of Junior MasterChef Australia was announced on 27 April 2020, nine years after the second series last aired.
+Applications for casting were opened on 25 April 2020 for children across Australia aged from 9–14.

-Andy Allen, Melissa Leong and Jock Zonfrillo will be returning from the main series to undertake the role of judges in the new season.
+Andy Allen, Melissa Leong and Jock Zonfrillo returned from the main series to undertake the role of judges.
 As of late-July 2020, the program began filming at the Melbourne Showgrounds in Flemington.

 The series premiered on 11 October 2020.

 11-year old Georgia Eris from Victoria won the title with 12-year old Filo from Victoria and 11-year old Carter from New South Wales as the runners up.